How to read Word document using C#, VB.NET in WinForms DocIO?

 Imports Syncfusion.DocIO.DLS

-- Use the following code to read Word document.
+- Use the following code to read a Word document.

 C#

-//Opens the Word template document using (WordDocument document = new WordDocument("Template.docx")) { //Gets the Word document text string text = document.GetText(); //Display Word document's text content.
+// Opens the Word template document using (WordDocument document = new WordDocument("Template.docx")) { // Gets the Word document text string text = document.GetText(); // Display the Word document's text content.
 Console.WriteLine(text); Console.ReadLine(); }

 VB